Eric Hamber Secondary School: Challenge Studio Program

 The Challenge Studio Program presents qualifying students with an academically challenging accelerated Grade 8 to 12 program that encompasses both acceleration and enrichment.
 Students in the program complete three years of study in Grades 8 and 9.
-Learners in Grades 10 to 12 study in enriched and Advanced Placement courses as well as through guided independent or concurrent post-secondary studies.
+Students in grades 10 to 12 study in enriched and Advanced Placement courses as well as through guided independent or concurrent post-secondary studies.

-Mandarin Bilingual Program
+Mandarin Bilingual program

 Eric Hamber offers a Mandarin Accelerated program for Grade 8 and 9 students who have completed the Mandarin Bilingual program at Jamieson Elementary School.
+The Mandarin Bilingual program started the four-year transition to move from Jamieson Elementary to Pierre Elliott Trudeau Elementary School in the 2020/2021 school year.

-Fashion Design and Technology
+Fashion design and technology

 Eric Hamber has the largest high school fashion design program in western Canada.
 The program was started in 1992 by Nina Ho.
 Many graduates from Eric Hamber Secondary's fashion design program complete post secondary fashion programs in Canada, the United States, Europe and Asia and work in the fashion design field, including with companies such as Lululemon, Aritzia and Mac and Jac.
 Eric Hamber students have won awards locally, provincially, and nationally at the Skills Canada Competition.
 A show is presented every year to showcase the students' work.